Email marketing is an important part of any business; it can be frustrating how some of the emails do not even make it to the recipient.

-This one is called PSBL, it’s an easy-on and easy-off backlist.
-They are not the traditional testing and scoring, however, it relies on the spam traps.
+This one is called PSBL; it’s an easy-on and easy-off backlist.
+They are not the traditional testing and scoring.
+However, it relies on spam traps.

 If the server is email entering the spam trap, the server’s IP blacklist.
-This can easily be removed by doing the request.
+This can easily be removed by making the request.

-The ivmSIP is actually based on IP based blacklist which is mainly list IPs along with high spam percentage.
+The ivmSIP is actually based on IP based blacklist, which mainly lists IPs along with high spam percentage.

-If you have the server in this list, here you likely have to do the email compromise.
+If you have the server in this list here, you likely have to make the email compromise.

-Whereas ivmSIP/24 is a network-based on designed for targeting the spammers spreading the email over large numbers of snowshoe spammers or IPS.
+Whereas ivmSIP/24 is a network-based one designed for targeting the spammers spreading the email over large numbers of snowshoe spammers or IPS.

 This one is a backlit resource that powers the barracuda anti-spam appliances.

-Most IP addresses are listed as sending spam which directly for the detectors from the barracuda reputation system
+Most IP addresses are listed as sending spam, which is directly for the detectors from the barracuda reputation system.

 Senderscore is a return path for the sender reputation system.
 This is used for a large number of small service providers, email marketing service providers, corporate email systems, and others.

-If you are scoring to their system which drops lower than 85, this causes the delivery issues.
+If you are scoring to their system, which drops lower than 85, this causes delivery issues.
 Instead of an email blacklist, non-blocking is directly done depending on the sender score.